-Patient will present as → a 39-year-old woman after total thyroidectomy for papillary carcinoma of the thyroid is noted to have carpal spasm when her blood pressure is taken and facial muscle contractions with tapping over the facial nerve.
+Patient will present as → a 39-year-old woman after total thyroidectomy for papillary carcinoma of the thyroid is noted to have carpal spasms when her blood pressure is taken and facial muscle contractions with tapping over the facial nerve.
 You also note increased deep tendon reflexes along with perioral paresthesia.
 Lab work reveals decreased serum calcium, decreased parathyroid hormone, and elevated serum phosphate.
-On EKG there is a prolongation of the QT interval.
+On EKG, there is a prolongation of the QT interval.

 Hypoparathyroidism will present with a decreased parathyroid hormone (↓ PTH).
 This causes calcium levels in the blood to decrease